JGU offers its employees and students who have children or care for a relative many possibilities to improve the compatibility of career and family.

 Johannes Gutenberg University Mainz (JGU) places considerable emphasis on providing for the reconciliation of career and family when recruiting excellent employees at all qualification levels.
 Providing JGU’s staff with the relevant information, competent advice, financial support and appropriate working conditions so as to relieve and support them is one the university’s major concerns.

-Staff members of JGU have four childcare facilities available on campus, three daycare centers at the University Medical Center and one on the Germersheim campus.
+Staff members of JGU have four childcare facilities available on campus and three daycare centers at the University Medical Center.
 Moreover, all members of JGU have access to flexible short-term childcare.

 The central contact point regarding all questions on the reconciliation of family and career is JGU’s Family Services Center which, among other things, provides detailed information on matters such as caring for a relative, childcare centers on campus, parent-child workrooms, activity programs for children during school holidays and childcare in emergencies or exceptional situations.
 The Family Services Center will gladly assist JGU members in finding the support options that best fit their individual needs.